 Mistakes to avoid

 - Avoid classic copy paste errors.
 We’ve seen quite a few copy errors where people have mentioned the wrong company or forgot to remove their placeholders.
 This is the sort of thing that definitely needs to be avoided because it doesn’t look like a particular level of care has been taken over applying to a specific brand or job.

 - Just make sure that the covering note shows that you’ve invested in yourself and invested in the brand that you’re potentially going to be working for.

 In case of doubt, just focus on what the job wants and what you can bring to it and who you are.

-A third point would be mis-researching what you’re going to be writing.
+- Avoid mis-researching what you’re going to be writing.
 There’s been a few cases where we’ve seen people present addressing the wrong stakeholder, the wrong hiring manager, or the wrong company.
-The advantage of the Movemeon elevated pitch is that it’s a box that you fill, so it’s a very simple format which does not call for the traditional letter format.
+The advantage of the Movemeon elevator pitch is that it’s a box that you fill, so it’s a very simple format which does not call for the traditional letter format.
 In case of doubt, just focus on what the job wants and what you can bring to it and who you are.
 You need to be absolutely sure of the facts you mention, and make sure that you’ve got a hundred percent confidence in that information.

 Subscribe to our newsletter below to never miss out on any of our exclusive insights!